-- Parents' consultation meetings with teachers are held to discuss progress and strategies for further improvement. - Through our open door policy we develop outstanding links with parents and carers to discuss their child's progress and behaviour as and when appropriate. - The school sends information to parents at the start of the each term on our curriculum jigsaws which detail information regarding the topic and coverage each class will be following in Literacy, Numeracy and in the Foundation subjects (in the Foundation Stage information about the seven areas of learning is included on their curriculum jigsaw which is sent home at the beginning of each half tem).
+- Parents' consultation meetings with teachers are held to discuss progress and strategies for further improvement. - Through our open door policy we develop outstanding links with parents and carers to discuss their child's progress and behaviour as and when appropriate.

-- Information about homework expectations is also sent at this time so that parents know what will be given to children each week. - We hold additional meetings for parents of children who are starting school in Reception.
+- The school provides curriculum information to parents on our curriculum jigsaws which detail information regarding the topic and coverage each class will be following in Literacy, Numeracy and in the Foundation subjects (in the Foundation Stage information about the seven areas of learning is included on their curriculum jigsaw).
+Information is also sent out in a curriculum newsletter. - Information about homework expectations is included in the newsletter and is also available in the Homework policy so that parents know what will be given to children each week. - We hold additional meetings for parents of children who are starting school in Reception. - The website is kept up-to date with all statutory policies and other sources of information to keep parents and other interested parties informed about teaching and learning at JYS.

 Many parents offer some of their time to help in school.
 These offers are always welcome and parents undertake a variety of tasks, working with individuals and groups of all ages.
 All school helpers are required to have DBS clearance before starting work.
-More information is available in the Parent Helpers policy.
+More information is available in the Parent/ Volunteers booklet.